aprilmintacpineda/fluxible-js/README.md

   }
 };

+function initCallback () {
+  console.log('initialization complete');
+}

-const myStore = createStore({ initialStore });
+const myStore = createStore({ initialStore }, initCallback);
 ```

 `createStore` function returns an instance of a `store` that has variety of methods in it.
 You can access the store's current value by via `myStore.store`.
+The 2nd parameter which is the `initCallback` is optional function that gets called after the store has been initialized, this is especially useful when using async storage.

 ## Persisting states

 Persisting states allows you to save your application's state to a storage on the local device and then reuse those states the next time your application starts.

 You need to tell `fluxible-js` which storage to use, a storage API must have a `getItem` and `setItem` methods in them.
-An example of this would be `window.localStorage`.
+An example of this would be [window.localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) or [React-Async-Storage](https://react-native-async-storage.github.io/async-storage/docs/usage)

 You also need to tell `fluxible-js` which states to persist, you can do this via the `restore` callback function.